 Engineers resolved critical plumbing issues within the core stage of the Space Launch System during a series of wet dress rehearsals.
 Recurring leaks in the liquid hydrogen lines forced several delays over the past year, requiring the replacement of seals and the recalibration of pressure sensors.
 These repairs proved successful during final tanking operations on Wednesday morning.
 Ground crews confirmed that the cryogenic propellants maintained stable temperatures throughout the loading sequence.

-Technical gremlins often haunt the final hour of a countdown, yet the transition to internal power occurred without a single red line violation.
+Technical issues often appear in the final hour of a countdown, yet the transition to internal power occurred without a single red line violation.
 Hardware upgrades to the Orion heat shield also faced intense scrutiny following findings from the uncrewed Artemis I mission.
 Data from that flight indicated higher than expected charring on certain segments of the thermal protection system.
 New manufacturing techniques and material density adjustments addressed those concerns prior to the crew boarding the vehicle.
 This intensifying new space race with China creates significant geopolitical pressure on current mission objectives.

 Computer systems at the launch control center performed automated checks on the flight software every millisecond leading up to the T-minus zero mark.
 Redundancy remains a priority for the Artemis architecture, with three independent navigation systems operating simultaneously.
 Every component must function perfectly to propel the 5.75 million pound vehicle through the atmosphere.
 The integration of the solid rocket boosters and the core stage represents the peak of American heavy lift capability.